Documentation

 How do I use it?

 Paste your CSR into the text area and click Inspect.
-The PEM headers (-----BEGIN CERTIFICATE REQUEST-----) are optional — the tool will accept the raw base64 body on its own.
+The PEM headers (

 No. The CSR is parsed in memory and never written to disk or any log file.